yastn/yastn/docs/source/fpeps/evolution.rst

 --------------

-Time evolution in YASTN operates via the Trotterization of the evolution operator to a set of nearest-neighbor and local gates.
+Time evolution in YASTN operates via the Trotterization of the evolution operator to a set of gates.
+Each gate acts on a path of sites, single site for a local gate, nearest-neighbor sites for a two-site gate, etc.
-A single evolution step consists of the application of trotterized gates, together with truncation of the bond dimension after each application of a nearest-neighbor gate.
+A single evolution step consists of the application of trotterized gates, together with truncation of the bond dimension after each application of a non-local gate.
 For a detailed explanation, please refer to the :ref:`Basic concepts/Time evolution <theory/fpeps/basics:Time evolution>`.

 The main method for performing a time evolution step is :meth:`yastn.tn.fpeps.evolution_step_`.
 This